japhy-team/paypal/README.md

   returnURL    := "http://example.com/returnURL"
   cancelURL    := "http://example.com/cancelURL"

-  // Create the paypal Client with urlfetch client := paypal.NewDefaultClient("Your_Username", "Your_Password", "Your_Signature", isSandbox)
+  // Create the paypal Client with default http client client := paypal.NewDefaultClient("Your_Username", "Your_Password", "Your_Signature", isSandbox)

   // Make a array of your digital-goods